creativescala/doodle/docs/src/main/mdoc/algebra/picture.md

 ## Converting Other Types to a Picture

-The @scaladoc[ToPicture](doodle.algebra.ToPicture) algebra provides a single method that converts some type (fixed for each instance of `ToPicture`) to a `F[Unit]`.
-The @scaladoc[corresponding syntax](doodle.syntax.ToPictureSyntax) wraps the result in a `Picture`, as is standard for syntax, and therefore gives a way to convert the input type to a `Picture`.
+The @:api(doodle.algebra.ToPicture) algebra provides a single method that converts some type (fixed for each instance of `ToPicture`) to a `F[Unit]`.
+The @:api(doodle.syntax.ToPictureSyntax) wraps the result in a `Picture`, as is standard for syntax, and therefore gives a way to convert the input type to a `Picture`.

 The available instances vary depending on the backend.
-For the Java2D backend, @scaladoc[Base64](doodle.core.Base64) and `BufferedImage` values can be converted to `Picture`.
+For the Java2D backend, @:api(doodle.core.Base64) and `BufferedImage` values can be converted to `Picture`.
 For SVG only `Base64` is currently supported.

 Here is quick example of use.
 First we create a `Base64` value from a `Picture`.